Ventura River: Water Quality

 The installation of stormwater treatment devices for the Ventura Freeway crossing was included in funding from the 2021 federal Infrastructure Investment and Jobs Act.

 History

-A USA Petrochem petroleum refinery, situated within the 100-year floodplain of the river, was shutdown in 1985.
+A USA Petrochem petroleum refinery, situated within the 100-year floodplain of the river, was shut down in 1985.
 In August 2012 the Environmental Protection Agency (EPA) determined there had been discharge to navigable waters of the United States in violation of the Clean Water Act.
 The EPA's site assessment found that there were numerous leaking pipelines, leaking tanks and leaking production vessels throughout the abandoned property.
 The site was also out of compliance with Los Angeles Water Quality Control Board's Ventura River Estuary Trash Total Maximum Daily Load.
 The EPA issued an order that the site must be cleaned up or daily fines would be sought from the owner.
 In 2015, the site owner agreed to remove all machinery and equipment, which would complete the cleanup of the plant.